 It's also important to remember that clearing your cookies doesn't protect you going forward—while it gives you a clean slate, cookies will start accumulating again as soon as you resume online activity.
 It's best to clear cookies often—but for the strongest online privacy, additional steps are needed.

 The Safest Option is to Use an Internet Privacy Solution

 For the strongest online privacy, the best approach is to use an Internet privacy tool.
 VPNs are a good place to start, as is Tor.
 The latter, in particular, is one of the best ways to avoid the type of "fingerprinting" that occurs when cookies accumulate.

 Orchid's goal is to make Internet privacy affordable and accessible to people everywhere.
-To achieve this objective, Orchid combines the strength of leading VPNs with innovative, blockchain-based technology to offer strong anonymity to its users.
-With Orchid, people can string together multiple "hops" between providers, providing a "failsafe" mechanism that can maintain privacy even if a given VPN logs data, leaks, or is hacked.
+To achieve this objective, Orchid combines the strength of leading VPNs with innovative, blockchain-based technology to offer protections to its users.
+With Orchid, people can string together multiple "hops" between providers, providing extra protection even if a single VPN on the route logs data, leaks, or is hacked.

 Orchid is pay-as-you-go, with no monthly commitments.
 And now, Orchid's VPN service supports payments on eight blockchains, offering users a wide range of payment options with lower fees.
 Users who self-custody any of the eight native digital assets on their respective chains now can move their funds into Orchid accounts and pay for service using the Orchid app.

 And it's easy to get started: anyone can use an ordinary credit and just $1 to pay for service in only a few seconds.